 Additionally, they may not be able to control the contracting or relaxing of their urethral or anal sphincters, so accidents or physical discomfort can occur.

 Autonomic dysreflexia is a complication that can occur in individuals with T6 level spinal cord injuries and above.
 It describes the body’s hyperactive response to sensory stimuli due to disrupted communication between the brain and body.

 The autonomic nervous system is responsible for involuntary body functions like temperature regulation, heart rate, and blood pressure.
 As a result, when areas below the level of injury are stimulated, individuals may experience:

 - A sudden rise in resting blood pressure

 Autonomic dysreflexia can be caused by extreme temperatures, skin irritations, tight clothes, and a full bladder.
 Therefore, it’s essential to be aware of your surroundings and avoid sitting or lying on something that can irritate the skin.

 5. Pressure Sores

-Depending on what neural circuits are spared, neuropathic pain will vary.
+This type of pain is caused by damage to the nerves.
 Some people describe feeling pins and needles while others may feel burning or stabbing sensations.

-Luckily, this type of pain is more bearable and is usually treatable by resting overused bones, muscles, or joints.
+Luckily, this type of pain is more bearable and can usually be relieved through rest.